flaf/miscellaneous/puppet/modules/repository/README.md

-# The class `repository::aptkey::params` and the user-defined resource `repository::aptkey`
+# `repository::aptkey::params` and `repository::aptkey`

-This class and this user-defined resource allow to manage APT PGP keys.
+The class `repository::aptkey::params` and the user-defined resource `repository::aptkey` allow to manage APT PGP keys.

 ## Usage